Skip to main content

 Filesystem

-To allow backups to the local filesystem, add backup-filesystem to the ENABLE_MODULES environment variable.
-Modules are comma-separated.
-To enable the module along with the text2vec-transformers module for example, set:
+Add backup-filesystem to the ENABLE_MODULES environment variable.
+For example, to enable the S3 module along with the text2vec-cohere module, set:

 In addition to enabling the module, you need to configure it using environment variables: